From BR Bullpen

 David Justice was an outfielder and designated hitter who made his major league debut in 1989 with the Atlanta Braves.
 In 1990, he won the National League Rookie of the Year Award with the Braves.
-Justice hit the World Series clinching home run in 1995 against the Cleveland Indians' Jim Poole during Game Six.
+In Game 6 of the 1995 World Series, Justice hit the Series-clinching home run in 1995 against the Cleveland Indians' Jim Poole.
 He later went on to play with the Cleveland Indians, New York Yankees, and Oakland Athletics, hitting over 300 home runs in his career, but is also well-known as the ex-husband of Oscar-winning actress Halle Berry from 1992 to 1996.

-David attended Covington Latin high school in northern Kentucky, despite being a Cincinnati native.
+David attended Covington Latin High School in northern Kentucky, despite being a Cincinnati, OH native.
 This school is for gifted students and specializes in an accelerated program, which means that nearly all the students there skip a grade or two.
 David graduated at the age of 16.
 The school never even had a baseball team when he went there, and it was terrible at every sport except soccer.
 David played American Legion Baseball during the summer.

-Signed as a fourth round pick by the Atlanta Braves and scouts Bill Wight and Harold Cronin in the 1985 amateur draft, he spent five years working his way up the ladder in their minor league organization.
-He hit .300 and slugged .500 at only one stop on the way, a half-season with Sumter in Single A in 1986, but at all of his stops he drew lots of walks.
-He started off with the 1985 Sumter Braves and hit .245/~.369/.431.
+Signed as a fourth-round pick by the Atlanta Braves and scouts Bill Wight and Harold Cronin in the 1985 amateur draft, he spent five years working his way up the ladder in their minor league organization.
+He hit .300 and slugged .500 at only one stop on the way, a half-season with the Sumter Braves in Class A in 1986, but at all of his stops he drew lots of walks.
+He started off with the Pulaski Braves in 1985 and hit .245/~.369/.431.
 He showed good pop, tying Rob Tomberlin for the Appalachian League lead in homers and he also tied for the most sacrifice flies (5).
-In '86, Justice hit .300/~.425/.509 for the Sumter Braves with 10 homers in 61 games; he was named the 8th-best prospect in the South Atlantic League and finished the year with the Durham Bulls (.279/~.400/.485).
+In 1986, Justice hit .300/~.425/.509 for Sumter with 10 homers in 61 games; he was named the 8th-best prospect in the South Atlantic League and finished the year with the Durham Bulls (.279/~.400/.485).